SamuNatsu/OutbreakAlef/README.md

 ## Play
 1. Download the whole repo
-2. Run `bnr.bat` to automaticly complile & run
+2. Run `bnr.bat` to automaticly compile & run

+## Notice
+1. .class files are stored in `build/` folder
+2. After compiling, you can get `OutbreakAlef.jar`, which you can run it portable with `run.bat`